Recursion does not always help: Semantics

 As we shall see, $\widetilde{M}$ encodes the maximum recursion depth available to the recursion operators in $M$.
-To show this, we employ a kind of ``higher-order flow analysis'' over a finite model (this idea appears already in~\cite{Dam82}).
+To show this, as mentioned in the introduction, we employ Werner Damm's higher-order flow analysis over a finite model.
 The analysis is carried out using certain ``test functions'' $t_\sigma: \O_\sigma \rightarrow \mathbb{O}$.
 As shown in Lemma~\ref{flow} below, these test functions distinguish proper from improper normal forms.

 The $t_\sigma$ are defined mutually inductively with $s_\sigma \in \O_\sigma$ by setting: